patil-piyush/Movie-Recommendation-System/README.md

 ---

 ## Contributors
-- **Your Name** - Developer
+- **Piyush Patil** - Developer

 Feel free to contribute to this project by submitting issues or pull requests!

 ---

 Thank you for exploring this project!
-If you found it interesting, don’t forget to give it a star ⭐ on [GitHub](https://github.com/yourusername/Movie-Recommendation-System).
+If you found it interesting, don’t forget to give it a star ⭐ on [GitHub](https://github.com/patil-piyush/Movie-Recommendation-System).